bento-platform/katsu/docs/modules/public_endpoints.rst

 ================

 There are several public APIs to perform a search that returns only objects count.
-The implementation of public APIs relies on a project customized configuration file (config.json) that must be placed into base directory.
+The implementation of public APIs relies on a project customized configuration file (config.json) that must be placed in the base directory.
 Currently, there is an :code:`example.config.json` located  in :code:`/katsu/chord_metadata_service` directory which is set to be the project base directory.
 The file can be copied, renamed to :code:`config.json` and modified.

-The :code:`config.json` file contains fields that a project agrees to open for public access.
+The :code:`config.json` file contains fields that data providers would like to open for public access.
-If the config file is not set up it means there is no public data and no data will be available via these APIs.
+If the :code:`config.json` file is not set up/created it means there is no public data and no data will be available via these APIs.

 Config file specification
 -------------------------

-The config.json file follows jsonschema specifications: it includes a field from the current Phenopackets data model, defines it's type and other attributes that determine how the data from this field will be presented in the public response.
+The :code:`config.json` file follows jsonschema specifications: it includes fields from katsu data model, defines their type and other attributes that determine how the data from these fields will be presented in the public response.

 **Jsonschema properties**:

-- "type" - defines a data type for this field, e.g. "number" or "string"
+- "type" - defines a data type for this field, e.g. "number" or "string" (katsu's config accepts only number and string types)
 - "format" - defines a string format, e.g. "date" to record date in the format of "2021-12-31"
 - "enum" - defines a list of options for this field
 - "title" - field's user-friendly name